mike-ensor/protobuf-serialization/README.md

     6. Create test cases that show/prove serialization
     7. Create test harness to test timing

-2. Extend benchmarking to do a simple call to a stand-alone service implemented using both JSON and Protobuf
-    1.
+2. Investigate the Payload as a second source of performance
+    1. Create a RESTful service that speaks Protobuf and JSON and stores/retrieves Recipes (in-memory)
+    2. Build test suite that runs service locally
+    3. Benchmark: query service with Protobuf objects only
+    4. Benchmark: query service with JSON objects only

 ## To Run Benchmark Tests: